All About Cleaning Fiberglass and Acrylic Showers

 Wet & Forget Shower contains no bleach, ammonia, or dyes.
 No more breathing in harsh fumes!

 You’ll enjoy a light vanilla scent as you clean.
-Wet & Forget Shower is gentle enough to use on all bath surfaces, from fiberglass to fixtures – even the shower curtain liner!
+Wet & Forget Shower is gentle enough to use on all bath surfaces.
+From fiberglass to fixtures – even the shower curtain liner!

 More About Wet & Forget Shower

 Wet & Forget Shower’s 64-ounce container provides 12 full weeks of cleaning power.
-That’s the equal to buying eight, 32-ounce bottles of the most daily shower cleaners.
+That’s equal to buying eight, 32-ounce bottles of the most daily shower cleaners.